QuentinJoder/Twitter-Supervisor/README.md

 ```bash
 $ pytest
 ```
-and if you want to test if the methods calling the Twitter API works too:
+and if you want to test if the methods calling the Twitter API work too:
 ```bash
 $ pytest --allow_api_call
 ```

 ## How to use it?
 ### Core command line
 Run `$ python main.py`(Windows) or `$ python3 main.py`(Linux):